124015001/twitter-source-label-customizer/changing-source-label/Procedures/3-creating-twitter-app.md

 </div>

-- If you click on Regenerate of "API Key" and "Access Token", you will see your API keys and token that you will require further.
+- If you click on Regenerate, you will see your API keys and token being generated that you will require further.

 <div align = 'center'>